-Table 1-1 shows the 44 sampling strata for CHIS 2007, which include 41 independent county strata.
+Table 1-1 shows the 44 sampling strata, which include 41 independent county strata.
 A sufficient number of adult interviews were allocated to each stratum to support the first sample design objective-to provide health estimates for adults at the local level.
-The geographic stratification of the state was the same as that used in CHIS 2005.
+The geographic stratification of the state was the same as that used since CHIS 2005.
 In the first two CHIS cycles there were 41 total sampling strata, including 33 individual counties.
-The CHIS 2007 samples in Los Angeles and San Diego Counties were enhanced with additional funding by implementing further stratification within county.
+The CHIS 2009 samples in Humboldt, Marin, and San Diego Counties were enhanced with additional funding.

 The main landline RDD CHIS sample size is sufficient to accomplish the second objective.
 To increase the precision of estimates for Koreans and Vietnamese, areas with relatively high concentrations of these groups were sampled at higher rates.
 These geographically targeted oversamples were supplemented by telephone numbers associated with group-specific surnames drawn from listed telephone directories to further increase the sample size for Koreans and Vietnamese.
+CHIS 2009 included additional Korean and Vietnamese oversamples conducted on behalf of the National Cancer Institute.

 To help compensate for the increasing number of households without landline telephone service, a separate RDD sample was drawn of telephone numbers assigned to cellular service.
-In CHIS 2007, the goal was to complete 800 interviews statewide with adults in cell-only households.
+In CHIS 2009, the goal was to complete approximately 2,500 interviews statewide with adults from the cell-phone sample .
+The CHIS 2009 cell-phone sampled from the CHIS 2007 cell-phone sample in two significant ways.
+First, all cell-phone sample cases were eligible for the extended interview regardless of the presence of a landline phone.
+The landline and cell samples, therefore, overlap and contrasts to CHIS 2007 when cell-phone cases with a landline telephone were screened out to limit the cell-phone sample to "cell-phone only" cases.
+This change was made due to the large and potentially unique characteristics of telephone users who possess both a landline and cell-phone, but rely principally on their cell-phone for communication and would otherwise be excluded from the sample.
+The second change to the cell-phone sample was the inclusion of child and adolescent extended interviews.
+About 200 teen interviews and nearly 500 child interviews were completed from the cell-phone sample in CHIS 2009.
 Because data are not available for numbers assigned to cellular service to support the same level of geographic stratification as the landline sample, the cell RDD sample was stratified by area code.
-Sampled cellular numbers were screened to identify whether they belonged to cell-only households.
-Cellular numbers from households with landline telephone numbers were considered out of scope.
 If the sampled number was shared by two or more adult members of a cell-only household, one household member was selected for the adult interview.
 Otherwise, the adult owner of the sampled number was selected.
-No interviews with adolescents or about children were conducted from the CHIS 2007 cell RDD sample.